Least-Squares Linear Dilation-Erosion Regressor Trained using a Convex-Concave Procedure: Computational Experiments

 \section{Computational Experiments}

+This section presents some computational experiments to evaluate the performance of the proposed $\ell$-DER model trained using the CCP method for regression tasks.
+Furthermore, we compare the $\ell$-DER model with other models from the literature.
+Namely, we consider the multilayer perceptron (MLP) \cite{haykin_neural_2008}, the support vector regressor (SVR) \cite{smola02}, the hybrid linear/morphological extreme learning machine (HLM-ELM) \cite{sussner_extreme_2020}, the morphological dense network (MDN) \cite{mondal_morphological_2020}, and the maxout network \cite{goodfellow_maxout_2013}.
+Because the $\ell$-DER yields a continuous piecewise linear function, we also compare it with the regressor trained by the difference of convex algorithm (DCA) proposed by Ho et al. \cite{ho_dca-based_2021}.

-Let us briefly evaluate the performance of the proposed $\ell$-DER model on several regression datasets from the Penn Machine Learning Benchmarks (PMLB), a significant benchmark suite for machine learning evaluation and comparison \cite{olson_pmlb_2017}.
-The chosen datasets have small or medium sizes.
-For simplicity, we fixed the parameters $r_1 = r_2 = 10$ of the {$\ell$-DER} models for all datasets.
+We evaluated the performance of the proposed $\ell$-DER and the other models from the literature using regression datasets from the Penn Machine Learning Benchmarks (PMLB), a significant benchmark suite for machine learning evaluation and comparison \cite{olson_pmlb_2017}.
+The chosen datasets are listed in \autoref{tab:dset_openml}.
+Note that we considered small and medium-sized datasets.
+We would like to point out that we handled possible missing data using \texttt{sklearn}'s \texttt{SimpleImputer} command.
+Furthermore, we partitioned the data set into training and test sets using the \texttt{sklearn}'s \texttt{KFold}, with the default number of splits (\texttt{n\_splits=5}).

-We compared the performance of the $\ell$-DER model trained using the three approaches described in the previous section.
-The $\ell$-DER trained using the SGD method has implemented using the \texttt{TensorFlow API} (TF).
-Precisely, because $\ell$-DER is equivalent to a maxout network \cite{goodfellow_maxout_2013}, we used \texttt{tensorflow-addons}, which provides extra functionalities and include the maxout layers.
-For the other two approaches, we used the \texttt{CVXPY} package \cite{diamond_cvxpy_2016} with the \texttt{MOSEK} solver \cite{aps_mosek_2020}.
-For the DCCP problem, in particular, we used the DCCP extension for the \texttt{CVXPY} available at \url{https://github.com/cvxgrp/dccp}.

-We would like to point out that we handled missing data using sklearn's \texttt{SimpleImputer()} command.
-Furthermore, we partitioned the data set into training and test sets using the sklearn's \texttt{StratifiedKFold()} command with $k=5$.
-Finally, we used the Mean Absolute Percentage Error (MAPE) to measure the performance of the regressor $\ell$-DER for each of the training approaches.
+We trained the $\ell$-DER model using the \texttt{CVXPY} package \cite{diamond_cvxpy_2016} with the \texttt{MOSEK} solver \cite{aps_mosek_2020}.
+Because the $\ell$-DER is equivalent to a continuous piecewise linear function, we adopt the same hyperparameters $r_1 =3$ and $r_2 = 2$ as Ho et al. for all datasets \cite{ho_dca-based_2021}.
+For a fair comparision between the continuous piecewise linear models, we consider $r_1=r_2 = 3$ for the maxout network \cite{goodfellow_maxout_2013}.
+Finally, the other models' hyperparameters are set to the default value of the \texttt{sklearn} or as far as possible to values reported in the literature \cite{sklearn_api,mondal_morphological_2020,sussner_extreme_2020}. \autoref{tab:melhoresparam} summarizes the hyperparameters used in our computational experiment.

+We evaluated the performance of the regression models quantitatively using the well-known mean squared error (MSE) and the fraction of variance unexplained (FVU) given by the following equations: